 Most people don’t think about their roofs until they start leaking.
 Don’t wait until water is pouring through your ceiling to start paying attention to your roof.
 A little monitoring and preventative maintenance can go a long way.
 A good time to inspect your roof is during a rain storm.
 Go outside with binoculars and….

 It’s happening, you think you found your dream home.
 But you noticed a large crack in the foundation, where do you go from here?
 Foundation cracks can signal foundation problems or just be the house settling.
 Read below for an introduction to foundation forensics and contact us to schedule an inspection today.
 Our standard building….

 We have a saying in New England, “Don’t like the weather?
 Wait five minutes.”
-While the weather can be erratic and chaotic, your home doesn’t have to be.
+While the weather can be chaotic, your home doesn’t have to be.
 Now is the time to get your property ready for winter and be prepared for the colder months ahead.
 Rainwater protection.
-Let’s face it, moisture penetration can….
+Let’s face it, moisture penetration can be a….

 In the world of condominiums, many transition milestones are well understood, many are not.
 Most know condos go through a transition management period from the developer to unit owner.
 However, there is much more.
 Condo transition has two primary elements: Transition of Control and Transition of Responsibility.
 Transition of Control Transition of Control refers to the new Board….

 A Reserve Study is a budget-planning tool used by Homeowners Associations that identifies the current status of the Reserve Fund and establishes a stable and equitable funding plan to offset anticipated common-area expenditures.
 They contain an evaluation of property condition and serve as an indispensable tool in projecting costs and managing Reserve accounts.
 A quality Reserve….